Don't let omicron crash your holiday gathering. Here's how to keep your family safe

 "If we want to spend the holidays with our families, it's a good idea to limit our contacts in the next couple of weeks," tweeted biologist Lucky Tran, who helps direct the science advocacy group March for Science.
 "It's frustrating that there's almost zero messaging about this from the top, but attending crowded indoor holiday parties is a really bad idea right now," Tran added.

-If you don't want to cancel, consider moving the party outdoors, or keeping it really small.
+If you don't want to cancel, consider moving the party outdoors or keeping it really small.
 Remember, risk increases the more people gather together.
-And make sure everyone present has gotten a COVID-19 vaccine and booster shot if they're eligible, says Karan.
+And make sure all present have gotten a COVID-19 vaccine and booster shot if they're eligible, says Karan.

-As a guest, if you're at higher risk because of your health and age (or live with someone who is), it may be best to skip the party, says Karan.
-"If you have a high-risk person at home, this is probably not the time to have a large gathering because vaccines here don't completely stop transmission, they just reduce the chance it can happen," he says.
+As a guest, if you're at higher risk because of your health or age (or live with someone who is), it may be best to skip the party, says Karan.
+"If you have a high-risk person at home, this is probably not the time to have a large gathering, because vaccines here don't completely stop transmission — they just reduce the chance it can happen," he says.

 If you're determined to go, wear your best mask and keep it on the whole time.